Eric-Chung-0511/Learning-Record/README.md

 * These projects reflect my practical application of data science concepts, from exploratory data analysis to machine learning and predictive modeling.

-* Each project is a step towards honing my skills and deepening my understanding of how data can be used to solve real-world problems.
+* Each project is a step towards honing my skills and deepening my understanding of how data can be used to solve real world problems.

 **[⇧ back to top ⇧](#top)**